orion-pax09/LeetCode-75----DSA-Mastery-Journal/README.md

 ### Hash Map / Set

 * ✅ Find the Difference of Two Arrays
-* ⬜ Unique Number of Occurrences
+* ✅Unique Number of Occurrences
 * ⬜ Determine if Two Strings Are Close
 * ⬜ Equal Row and Column Pairs